Championship (Indonesia)

-The Championship, officially known as the Pegadaian Championship for sponsorship reasons, is the second-tier of the football competition system in Indonesia, organized by the I-League.
+The Championship (Kejuaraan), officially known as the Pegadaian Championship for sponsorship reasons, is the second-tier of the football competition system in Indonesia, organized by the Liga Utama Indonesia.
 The competition started in 2017 after PSSI changed the previous competition Liga Indonesia Premier Division (Indonesian: Divisi Utama Liga Indonesia).

 Originally, the Premier Division was the top-tier division when it was first established in 1994 and only became the second tier in 2008 when its place in the top flight was replaced by the newly formed Indonesia Super League.
 The competition is usually divided into several groups because of factors in terms of geography and number of participants.

 History

 Foundation

 The Premier Division was the first-tier in Liga Indonesia.
 The system stayed put until 2007.
 In 2008, PSSI formed the Indonesia Super League (ISL), the first fully professional league in Indonesia, as the new top-tier of Indonesian football.
 The Premier Division was then being relegated to the second-tier.

 As a result of continuing conflict between PT Liga Indonesia (LI) and PT Liga Prima Indonesia Sportindo (LPIS), there were two different Liga Indonesia Premier Division being organized for 2011–12 and 2013 season, one for the Indonesia Super League and the other for Indonesian Premier League.
 Starting in the 2014 season Premier Division was organized again by PT Liga Indonesia after the dissolution of LPIS.